Drug And Alcohol Addiction In Detroit, Michigan

 - Integrated Treatment for Co-occurring Mental Health and Substance Use Disorders

-Drug abuse and admissions are fluctuating year after year, with heroin being the leading drug of concern for residents of Detroit.
+Drug abuse and admissions are fluctuating year after year; Heroin, however, has been the leading drug of concern for residents of Detroit.
 In an attempt to decrease drug use and remedy initial behaviors resulting in arrest, the Angel Program was set in place.
-As a pre-arrest diversion program put in motion October 2016, the program was designed for those struggling with addiction that want to seek help without the fear of being questioned or arrested.
+The program was designed for those struggling with addiction that want to seek help without the fear of being questioned or arrested.

 More people in Michigan die from drug overdoses than car crashes, and the Angel Program is one way the Michigan State Police is helping to reduce drug demand and serve those struggling with this deadly addiction.

 The program is held at MSP posts all over Michigan and is very operational in Detroit.
-Addicts can seek help by visiting a post from 8 a.m. – 4 p.m.
-Monday through Friday.
-As of last December, 37 people have already been treated by the program.
+Addicts can seek help by visiting a post from 8 a.m. – 4 p.m., Monday through Friday.
+Dozens, if not hundreds, have been treated by the program.
 The Angel Program allows individuals a second chance at life thanks to the Michigan Department of Health and Human Services’ Prepaid Inpatient Health Plans.
 They are always accepting volunteers and donations to keep the program running.

 Break free from addiction.